gatsbyjs/gatsby/docs/docs/page-query.md

 ---
-title: Build a page with a GraphQL query
+title: Querying data in pages with graphql
 ---

-Gatsby creates pages from components located within `src/pages`.
+Gatsby automatically creates pages from components located within `src/pages`.
 It watches the folder and will create and remove pages as you add and remove components.
 The pathname for each page is derived from the name of the component.
 For example, `src/pages/about.js` would be located at `/about/` when published.

-In this guide, you will learn how to perform a query of your site's metadata for the description to display on your homepage.
+In this guide, you will learn how to use Gatsby's `graphql` method in your site pages.
+We'll also go a little deeper into what the `graphql` method is really doing.

 ## Adding `description` to `siteMetadata`